timescale/docs/mst/postgresql-read-replica.md

 the replica and reduce the load on the primary server.
 You can optimize query response times across different geographical locations because the replica can be created in different regions or on different cloud providers.
-For information about creating a read-only replica using aiven client, see [create read-replica][read-replica-cli].
+For information about creating a read-only replica using the Aiven client, see [create read-replica][read-replica-cli].

 <highlight type="note">